neilb14/neilb14.github.io/about/index.md

 ---

 I'm a relentless self-developer and pursue mastery of my craft.
 While I spend a great deal of my time working with people I also usually have some kind of side-project I'm hacking on.
-I approach problems with a people-first perspective and believe that sometimes the simplest (but not easiest!) solution is to change hearts and minds.
+I love the techincal aspect of Software Engineering but approach problems with a people-first perspective and believe that sometimes the simplest (but not easiest!) solution is to change hearts and minds.

 ---